 We left just in time to walk over to the Astor Theatre where the Blue Man group was preforming.
-The show was good, not my cup of tea with un-known audience participation, but Luke loved it and since he has wanted to see them for years and this was his birthday present, it was worth it.
+The show was good, not my cup of tea with un-known audience participation, but L loved it.
+Since he has wanted to see them for years and this was his birthday present, it was worth it.

 After the show we found a bubble tea place for dessert, then headed back to the subway and our hotel room for the night.